Yaanish/Purple-Blossom-Theme-VScode/README.md

 ## Feedback & Contributions

 Found a bug or have a suggestion?
-Please open an issue on [GitHub](https://github.com/Yaanish/purple-blossom-theme/issues).
+Please email me yanishmoshidora@gmail.com

 Pull requests are welcome!
 Feel free to contribute improvements.